sergeymild/re-fetch/README.md

 - ✅ **Type-safe** - Full TypeScript support with generics
 - 🔄 **Auto-retry** - Configurable retry strategies with exponential backoff
 - 🔄 **Retry on Success** - Retry based on response data (polling pattern)
+- 🔀 **Dynamic URL/Query** - URL and query can be functions called on each attempt
 - ⏱️ **Timeouts** - Per-request and total timeouts
 - 💾 **Caching** - Built-in request caching with TTL and stale-while-revalidate
 - 🔄 **Long Polling** - Built-in support for long polling with automatic token refresh